VIB-PSB/MINI-EX/README.md

 Motif-Informed Network Inference based on single-cell EXpression data

 The pipeline is built using Nextflow DSL2 and has the purpose of infer cell-type specific gene regulatory network using scRNA-Seq data in plants.

+MINI-EX uses a GNU GENERAL PUBLIC LICENSE version 3 within a dual license to offer the distribution of the software under a proprietary model as well as an open source model.

 ## **Pipeline summary**
 1. Run expression-based GRN inference ([GRNBoost2](https://arboreto.readthedocs.io/en/latest/algorithms.html#grnboost2)) given a list of TFs and a gene-to-cell count matrix